Nationals of the member states of the European Union benefit from more favourable provisions of immigration law than nationals of other countries.

 Gherson has many years of experience in European cases and cases under the Association Agreements.
 Contact us to discuss your requirements and how we can help you with your case.

-If you have any queries or concerns about this process, please contact a member of our team.
+For more information regarding the current proposals from the UK regarding the proposed status, or if you have any queries or concerns about this process, please contact a member of our team.